 Caraway seeds are available in most grocery stores.
 Caraway supplements are widely available for purchase online, and can also be found in many natural-foods stores and in stores specializing in dietary supplements.

-Should You Use Caraway for Health Purposes?
+Using Caraway for Health

 If you're considering the use of caraway supplements for the treatment of a specific health condition, make sure to consult your physician before starting your supplement regimen.
 Self-treating a chronic condition with caraway supplements and avoiding or delaying standard care may have serious health consequences.